 At the beginning of a divorce or child custody case, many parents will have a goal of sharing custody with their Co-parent or spouse.
-Shared custody to most people means a fairly even split, resulting in your child spending half their time with you and half their time with their other parent.
-This would seem to be a reasonable and fair goal to have, although, in practice, it is complicated to achieve a result where exactly 50% of the child's time is spent with one parent in exactly 50% is spent with the other parent.
+Shared control to most people means a reasonably even split, resulting in your child spending half their time with you and half their time with their other parent.
+This would seem to be a reasonable and fair goal to have, although, in practice, it is complicated to achieve a result where precisely 50% of the child's time is spent with one parent in exactly 50% is finished with the other parent.
 However, if your goal at the beginning of a child custody or divorce case is for your child to be able to maintain their relationship both with you and with the other parent, then a 50 percent split between the two of you would seem to be the most reasonable way to go.

 Primary conservators are paid child support in Texas.

 If you are named the primary conservator per child in a divorce or child custody case, you need to know that you will have a primary decision-making authority for that child moving forward.
-First, you will have the authority to make decisions for your child regarding areas of their life like school and medical situations.
+First, you will have the power to make decisions for your child regarding areas of their life like school and medical situations.
 Your ex-spouse will have the same ability to do so, but the rights that you hold regarding that child will be superior in a few distinct ways.
-Foremost among those superior rights will be the ability to determine every child's primary residence and receive child support.
+Foremost among those special rights will be the ability to determine every child's primary residence and receive child support.

-By having the right to determine your child's primary residence, you will be able to determine where your child lives full time.
+By having the right to determine your child's primary residence, you will be able to decide on where your child lives full time.
 Assuming that you designate your residence as your child's primary residence, this means that your child will be spending more time with you throughout the year.
 This is because most of the year is spent in school, and your child will be living with you at home, haha, during this time.
 By this fact, most of the time, new children spin in the year will be with you.

 Since you will be spending more time with your child than your ex-spouse will, child support will be paid by your ex-spouse to you to make up for an account for you're spending more money on your child theoretically throughout the year.
 Think about the day-to-day costs of raising a child that you bear compared to those of your ex-spouse.
 The more time your child spends with you, the more things you are likely to pay for.
 This is why you will be able to receive child support as the primary conservator child.